-On DGU this week, get an inside look at we’re adjusting our messaging in the down economy at Metadata.
+On DGU this week, get an inside look at how we’re adjusting our messaging in a down economy at Metadata.

 PS give episode 13 of Demand Gen U a listen (How To Develop Your Positioning and Messaging (And Make It Stick) if you missed it last year